Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 29 - Azure Function/README.md

                python -m pip install -r requirements.txt

+  - Step-6: Registered the following Resource providers:

+    * Microsoft.NetworkFunction

+    * Microsoft.Storage

+    * Microsoft.Web

+    * Microsoft.Communication

+    - What are the Resource providers?

+    - In an Azure subscription, resource providers are services that define and manage specific types of Azure resources.
+Before you can create a resource, the  corresponding resource provider must be registered in the subscription.

+    - Login to Azure Portal → Subscriptions → select your subscription → Resource providers → search the provider (e.g., Microsoft.Storage) → click Register → wait a few seconds until the status changes to Registered.

-  - Step-6: - Login to Azure portal and Create Resource Group and Function App, Azure Communication Service and Azure Email Communication Service.
+  - Step-7: Create Resource Group and Function App, Azure Communication Service and Azure Email Communication Service.

   - Step-7: Create Azure storage account with container for testing.